 - The CRM runs on your own hardware

 - Modification of source code according to the need

-This CRM helps in lead management, tracking meetings through in-built calendar, sending email campaigns and helping manage customer relations.
+This CRM helps in lead management, tracking meetings through the in-built calendar, sending email campaigns, and helping manage customer relations.

 - Access to email marketing